 3.3 - Checkoff - The Employer shall checkoff monthly Union dues and initiation fees in a manner according to procedures agreed upon between the representatives of both Parties, upon receipt of the written authorization form to deduct union dues signed by the employee.
 Deductions for checkoff shall be submitted to the Union by the tenth (10th) of each month, but in no event, later than the fifteenth (15th) of the month.
 New applications will be sent to the Union with the monthly billings.

-3.4 - Bulletin Board and Newspaper Boxes - The Employer agrees to provide a space in which the Union may place a bulletin board for the posting of all Union communications in a conspicuous area frequented by employees, provided such material is not detrimental to the labor-management relationship and management receives a copy of any material prior to posting.
+3.4 - Bulletin Board and Newspaper Boxes - The Employer agrees to provide a space in which the Union may place a bulletin board for the posting of all Union communications in a conspicuous area frequented by employees, provided such material is not detrimental to the labor-management relationship..
 The Employer also agrees to provide a space for the placement of Union newspaper distribution boxes in a conspicuous area frequented by employees.
+The union steward will be responsible for the updating the bulletin board.

 3.5 - Union Buttons - All employees shall be permitted to wear their official Union button and/or official steward button, provided the button size is no larger than the present buttons.